 Next, we explore the relationship between the extreme precipitation severity and the characteristics of Rossby wave breaking and intense moisture transport.
-To this end, we consider the number of isentropic surfaces with PV structures that coincide with the extreme precipitation objects as a measure of the depth and strength of the wave breaking and associated upper-level forcing.
+To this end, we consider the number of isentropic surfaces with PV structures that coincide with the extreme precipitation objects as a measure of the depth and strength of the wave breaking.
 Similarly, for the IVT structures, their maximum IVT values are used as an indicator of the moisture transport intensity.
-This part of the analysis focuses solely on EPEs that are linked to combined Rossby wave breaking and intense moisture transport with a direct PV influence (category 3 of the previous section), and is restricted to EPEs for six different regions in the Northern Hemisphere; the subtropics (20°-40° N), extratropics (40°-60° N), and polar regions (60°-80° N), over land and over water separately.
+This part of the analysis focuses solely on EPEs that are linked to combined Rossby wave breaking and intense moisture transport with a direct PV influence (category 3 of the previous section) and is restricted to EPEs for six different regions in the Northern Hemisphere: the subtropics $(20-40^{\circ} \text{ N})$, extratropics $(40-60^{\circ} \text{ N})$, and polar regions $(60-80^{\circ} \text{ N})$, over land and over water separately.

 Figure 8 shows the statistical distributions of the depth of the PV structures and the averages of the moisture transport intensities for six clusters of EPEs, defined and ranked by their precipitation volumes.
 Across all regions, a clear relationship becomes immediately apparent.
-For larger precipitation volumes, we find larger IVT magnitudes, and higher numbers of isentropes with PV structures.
-The only exception appears over subtropical waters where the second and fourth precipitation cluster shows a slightly lower number of isentropes (the average and 90th percentile) than the preceding precipitation clusters.
+For larger precipitation volumes, we find larger IVT magnitudes and higher numbers of isentropes with PV structures.
+The only exception appears over subtropical waters where the second and fourth precipitation clusters show a slightly lower number of isentropes (the average and 90th percentile) than the preceding precipitation clusters.
 For all other precipitation clusters and regions, the average depth of the PV structures steadily increases towards larger precipitation volumes.
-Note that the average precipitation volumes for the six clusters in all regions increase by construction due to the definition of the precipitation clusters.
+Note that the average precipitation volumes for the six clusters in all re-